Fish & Fishing

 As our name implies, the waters around the camp offer some of the best shots at walking/wading for permit that you’ll find pretty much anywhere.
 You need good boots more than a boat.
 In our front yard, fish come in with the tides through the small breaks in the reef.
 Aside from tailing, it’s not uncommon to see fish “riding” the gentle swells as they roll over the flat.
 And the permit are by no means alone.
 Big triggerfish are plentiful, finicky and frustrating.
 Tarpon and huge cuda will lay up in the deeper buckets.
 Schools of bonefish cruise the shoreline.
 And monster jacks occasionally bum rush the show.

-Our backyard is the Bacalar Chico National Reserve… “The park” as guides on the island call it, is rightfully revered.
+Our backyard is the Bacalar Chico National Reserve “The park” as guides on the island call it, is rightfully revered.
 And while it’s fished by guides regularly, it’s an hour and a half to two hour ride from town.
 It’s a 60 second walk out our back door.
 We’ll let you mull over the implications of that math.

 RPPC caters to adventurous anglers who don’t mind putting in the legwork (metaphorically and literally) to find fish.
-Having some saltwater flats experience under your belt is a huge plus, though inexperienced anglers who put in the work will be rewarded with shots
+Having some saltwater flats experience under your belt is a huge plus, though inexperienced anglers who put in the work will be rewarded with shots.
+Your fishing day starts as early as you desire.
+Grab a cup of coffee and have at it as the sun’s coming up.

 Previous